simonsmh/openwrt-dist/readme.md

 ## Build it yourself
 [Check here](https://github.com/simonsmh/openwrt-dist/blob/master/.github/workflows/main.yml)

-You need to make a fork and chage items in matrix yourself to match your needs.
+You need to make a fork and chage items in the matrix yourself to match your needs.
+If you need to keep your packages safe, please use `usign` to regenerate private key and make the repo private.

 ## License
 GPLv3